bogdan-domanskiy/Helm/README.md

 # Helm
-This repository is using for creating a general Helm template that can be used for any applications.
+This repository uses for creating a general Helm template that can be used for any applications.

 ## A little description of current infrastructure.

-The mandatory field is `.generalInfo.name`, otherwise will be used the `.Release.Name` everywhere that it needs.
+The field `.deployment.imageName` is binding.
+For the name will be able to use the `.Release.Name` as prefix everywhere that it needs, in the case if the '.generalInfo.name' is absent.

+The value file has to contain the below general fields for correct work of chart by default:
+‘generalInfo: {}

+deployment:
+  imageName: nginx

+service: {}

+ingress: {}

+configmap: {}‘

 ### Deployment